alchemistChain/Arwaevw-Testing/README.md

 ### Deploy a file

-If you're deploying HTML pages and have have external resources referenced, like style sheets, JavaScript, or images, then use the [deploy a directory](#deploy-a-directory) workflow.
+If you're deploying HTML pages and have have external resources referenced, like style sheets, JavaScript, or images, then use the [packaged HTML](#deploy-a-packaged-html-file) workflow.

 ```
 arweave deploy path-to-my/file.html